cpmangukiya/fair-billing/readme.md

   - java FairBilling C:/folder/resources/samples/input-sample.txt

-- Alternatively this project can be imported and run into in IDE. ex, IntelliJ or Eclipse.
+- Alternatively this project can be imported and run into in IDE. ex, IntelliJ etc.

 Assumptions and Samples
 ------------